dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 ## 80 Exercise 2 - Observer Design Pattern (2m)

-Right now the code wok when we add a book, we’re updating the number books.
+Right now the code works when we add a book, we’re updating the number books.
 But it’s not working yet when we delete a book.
 As the exercise we’d like you to try and fix that problem, to make the delete a book method also use an event emitter to ensure that the values get updated correctly.

 In the DataService:

 - Create a deletedBookEvent
 - Create a method to remove the last book
-- Call the method from the page 3 component.
+- Call the method from the page3 component.
 Throw an error if there are no books to delete
-- Subscribe to the deletedBookEvent in page 1
+- Subscribe to the deletedBookEvent in page1 component
-- Subscribe to the event and to errors in the page 3 component.
+- Subscribe to the event and to errors in the page3 component.
 After we clicked on “Delete” button we can find out whether or not that was successful, and we can use an alert to display to the user whether or not the delete worked.

 ## 81 Exercise 2 - solution walkthrough (7m)